 Moora Moora is private property.
 It is open to visitors only on our open days which are held on the first Sunday of every month at 1.30pm, except on days of Total Fire Ban.

 On these days you can join a tour of the property, meet some of the members and residents of the community and discuss Moora Moora and how we work together to manage our community and property.
-Please meet at the Lodge (the red brick building visible from the front gate) at 1.30pm sharp, or tours may have already left.
+Please meet at the Octagon (the brown timber building visible from the front gate) at 1.30pm sharp, or tours may have already left.